- Download our Moving to Sweden Guide (PDF)

 Business culture in Sweden

 Key to doing business in Sweden is the concept of egalitarianism – a belief in the inherent equality of people.
 Both organisational structures and management styles reflect this.
 Businesses utilise generally flat reporting lines and decision-making models that rely on consensus and compromise.
 For this reason, decisions can take a long time to be made, as many opinions need to be taken into account.

 It also affects the way that business is conducted on a daily basis.
 Whereas senior associates in many other Western businesses are likely to have their own offices, it is fairly common to see a company CEO working alongside his or her employees in an open-plan office.

 Swedish egalitarianism also makes wealth or status redundant.
 Overt displays of wealth are likely to be viewed unfavourably.
 This is largely as a result of Jantelagen, or the Law of Jante, a Scandinavian tendency to emphasise collective wellbeing over individual success.
 For this reason, expat businesspeople would do well to try and blend in rather than stand out, and should not expect their new associates to automatically be impressed by their wealth and achievements.

 Business conduct in Sweden leans towards rationality, calmness and discipline, earning Swedes a reputation for being reserved and somewhat unfriendly.
 It is true that firm lines are drawn between business and social dealings, meaning that invitations to post-work socialising or being invited to dinner at a colleague’s house are rare.
 One opportunity to circumvent the famous Swedish reserve is the twice-daily coffee break or fika, when the normal rules of engagement may be partially suspended.

 Business meetings in Sweden are typically informal, although governed by certain unwritten rules.
 The first of these is to be on time – punctuality is a point of pride and signifies professionalism and mutual respect.
-Another principle to follow is to keep one’s emotions under control, a business value shared by Asian cultures.
+Another principle to follow is to keep one’s emotions under control, at all times.